Your kid is great -- good sport, lots of good deeds -- but they have obnoxious moments. And those moments threaten your sanity.

 When should you get help?

 "To some extent, we do expect at least some of these behaviors" in all of our kids, Kenefick says.
 "The question is, do the behaviors interfere with the kid's functioning?"
-If he's getting in trouble, getting bad grades, having trouble with friends, or acting out at home, get help.
+If they are getting in trouble, getting bad grades, having trouble with friends, or acting out at home, get help.
 Talk to a therapist, parent coach, or school counselor.

 "I think you want to seek outside help if you are not able to make any progress on your own," Carter says.
 "We're trying to prevent [the kid's] behaviors from becoming habits."